 The preschool will have the assistance of the school nurse.
-She attends to the health needs of the students while they are at school.
-She is available for parent consultation when necessary.
-QPPS 10.10 Support Staff
+She attends to the health needs of the students

 Green Hills Area Education Agency support staff provide resources and assistance to the teacher and classroom upon request to help all children be successful in the preschool setting.
 Such staff may include: early childhood consultant, speech and language pathologist, occupational therapist, physical therapist, school psychologist, and others.